oracle/python-cx_Oracle/README.md

 - Connect to Oracle Database 9.2, 10, 11 or 12 (depending on the
   Oracle Client version used).

-- SQL and PL/SQL Execution, with full support for OCI features like statement caching and statement caching auto-tuning.
-Oracle OCI (which is the database access layer used by cx_Oracle) has significant optimizations, including compressed fetch, pre-fetching, client and server result set caching, and statement caching. cx_Oracle applications can additionally make full use of PL/SQL to keep business logic near the data in the database, where it can be processed without having to ship large volumes of data to the application.
+- SQL and PL/SQL Execution.
+The underlying Oracle Client libraries have significant optimizations including compressed fetch, pre-fetching, client and server result set caching, and statement caching with auto-tuning.

 - Full use of Oracle Network Service infrastructure, including encrypted network traffic and security features.